dozortsev/PlayNode/angularjs-up-and-running/exercise3/README.md

     karma init

-In config file you have to provide path to Angular and source source of main codebase.
+In config file you have to provide path to Angular and source of main codebase.

 To run tests you need setup Karma server `karma start` that by default will accessible through [localhost:8080](localhost:8080).
 And then run it any time executing `karma run` command.